JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Setup your Secondary Laptop.

-Descripton: Wait for the chosen blockchain to download while you set up your secondary laptop.
+Descripton: While yeti is downloading or updating the bitcoin blockchain that you choose in the previous screen, You will switch to your Secondary laptop and set it up.

 Action: Go to http://disc.yeticold.com on your secondary laptop.